 Why Medical Marijuana for Ulcerative Colitis?

+Let’s find out, why medical cannabis may work for colitis.
 Cannabinoids in cannabis products bind with endocannabinoid receptors in the body.
 Of these receptors, the most studied have been the CB1 and CB2 variety.
 These receptors are in the enteric nervous system, the brain and our immune cells.

 They’re also located in the gastrointestinal tract, an area key to IBD treatment.